 The mid-sized Mercedes GLC offers comfort and decent running costs in the competitive premium SUV sector

 The Mercedes GLC has the styling, tech and driver appeal to win buyers, and it will definitely go some way into stealing sales from BMW and Audi.
 The four-cylinder diesels offer all the performance, economy and refinement you could ask for, while the high-performance AMG models add serious punch.
-In terms of practicality, the GLC is pretty much a match the X3 and Q5 for passenger and boot space, although the Jaguar F-Pace is slightly more spacious in the boot.
+In terms of practicality, the GLC is pretty much a match for the X3 and Q5 in passenger and boot space, although the Jaguar F-Pace is slightly more spacious in the boot.

 The AMG GLC 43 offers the exclusivity of an AMG with plenty of practicality, while the AMG 63 models are stupendously quick.
 While these models will be lightning-fast in a straight line, they can’t match quite the Porsche Macan for handling, which does a better job of hiding its SUV mass.

 It was later to market than most rivals, but the Mercedes GLC and GLC Coupe have made up for lost time by being among the front-runners for sale in the premium compact SUV class.
 There are a wide range of models, and whether you buy or lease a GLC, you'll be getting a high-class car with plenty of appeal.

 More reviews for GLC SUV